Make small logical changes.

 Provide a meaningful commit message.

-Check for coding errors with pylint
+Check for coding errors and style nits with pyflakes and flake8

 Make sure all code is under the Apache License, 2.0.